-Earth Celebrations was founded in 1991 by theatrical pageant director, Felicia Young, as a not-for-profit 501c3 organization in New York City, dedicated to fostering ecological awareness and reviving the arts at the center of community life.
+Earth Celebrations was founded in 1991 by social action artist and theatrical pageant director, Felicia Young, as a not-for-profit 501c3 organization in New York City, dedicated to engaging communities to effect ecological and social change through the arts.

 Since Earth Celebrations was founded it has produced creative collaborations and projects that engage over 10,000 individuals, 200 community gardens, and 100 organizations annually.
 Earth Celebrations pioneering ecological arts programs and creative advocacy projects such as the Procession to Save Our Gardens (1991-2005), Lower East Side Garden Preservation Coalition (initiated in 1994), and New York City Coalition for the Preservation of Gardens (initiated in 1996), mobilized a city-wide effort, which directly led to the preservation of many community gardens on the Lower East Side and throughout New York City.
-Earth Celebrations participating partners include: The New York City Department of Parks and Recreation, The Hudson River Park Trust, Riverkeeper, Clearwater, Greenpeace, >arts World Financial Center, Henry Street Settlement, NY Cares, Manhattan Youth, and numerous schools, community centers, and organizations.
+Earth Celebrations participating partners include: The New York City Department of Parks and Recreation, The Hudson River Park Trust, Friends of Hudson River Park, Battery Parks City Parks Conservancy, Riverkeeper, Clearwater, Greenpeace, >arts World Financial Center, Lower Manhattan Cultural Council, Henry Street Settlement, Church Street School for Music and Art, NY Cares, Manhattan Youth, New York University, and numerous schools, community centers, and organizations.
 Partners 2012

-- Address environmental issues such as: climate change, river species and habitat restoration, toxic waste, recycling, and the preservation of nature, parks and gardens and a healthy urban environment.
+- Impact issues including: climate change, river restoration, water conservation, waste management, and the preservation of species, habitats, nature, parks, gardens, and a healthy urban environment.

 - Artists Residencies